 - If the passage before the ellipsis constitutes a grammatically complete sentence, either in the original or in the condensed version, place a period at the end of the last word before the ellipsis: Anne Winters, professor of English, has been named winner of the 2005 Lenore Marshall Poetry Prize. … The award will be presented Nov.
 3 at the Academy of American Poets’ annual awards ceremony.

 exclamation point: It is rarely necessary to use an exclamation point, especially in professional and academic communication.

 It is never acceptable to use two or more exclamation points consecutively.

-hyphen: The hyphen has two common uses within sentences:
+hyphen: The hyphen has three common uses within sentences:

 - To join words that, if not joined, might lead to ambiguity: The course is designed for small-business owners.
 (The businesses, not the owners, are small.)

 - To join two or more words that function together to form an adjective phrase that describes another word: The administration maintains a zero-tolerance policy for steroid use.
 (Zero-tolerance describes policy.)